-Zina’s Salads roots lie with a small family business operating out of its original location in East Hanover, NJ, that was established in the early 80s.
+Zina’s Fine Foods roots lie with a small family business operating out of its original location in East Hanover, NJ, that was established in the early 80s.
 For Zina - the company was absolutely everything.
 Coming to America with just a few dollars (literally!) - Zina wanted to create something magnificent, something that would change lives - an entrepreneurial spirit that was prosecuted by the communist regime of Soviet Russia.
 Coming from nothing, it was always an uphill battle to make a name in the industry dominated by long-established businesses with legacy and significant financing.
 One mistake, one unpopular item, or one dissatisfied client could be an end to the young business.
 However, Zina succeeded!
-Today Zina’s products are featured in thousands of stores in the US.
+Today Zina’s Fine Foods products are featured in thousands of stores in the US.
 How did we do it?
 Here are a few lessons that we have learned (sometimes the hard way!)that also applies to many other industries.

 - Be nimble and quick to respond to changes in the market.